Tuition & Financial Aid

 Sending your child to Bishop O’Connell High School is a significant commitment for families.
 At the heart of Bishop O’Connell's mission is the commitment to provide a Catholic, college preparatory education to young men and women of all economic backgrounds.

 Financial Aid falls under two categories: merit (based on a student's academic performance) and need (based on the student's family's financial situation).
 Eligible students may receive both merit- and need-based assistance.
-For the 2016-2017 school year $2 million in assistance was awarded.
+For the 2019-2020 school year $2.2 million dollars in assistance was awarded.

 Students who exhibit achievement both inside and outside of the classroom are recognized by our scholarship program.
 These awards are based on merit; not on financial need.
 Visit our SCHOLARSHIPS PAGE for more information.

 Tuition and Fees (2019-2020)